tvandinther/tvandinther.github.io/src/content/blog/refactor-partial-application.md

 The factory pattern is extremely common in object-oriented code, but can be easily and succinctly expressed in terms of the partial application of functions.
 Using partial application, we cut down the lines of code used to express the idea significantly and removed the layer of indirection caused by using the factory pattern.
 Dependency injection is a common use-case for using the factory pattern and partial function application is one of the tools functional programmers use to address this.

-Next time you see the factory pattern, consider whether it could be improved with a refactor into a partially applied function.
-The factory and created class could likely coexist in a static class providing a namespace, positively increasing the cohesion in your code.

 ```csharp
 public static class Addition
 {